Jerryescandon/VTT-Painted-Miniatures/README.md

 “VTT Painted Miniatures contains unofficial Fan Content permitted under the [Wizards of the Coast Fan Content Policy.](https://company.wizards.com/en/legal/fancontentpolicy) Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast LLC.”

 "VTT Painted Miniatures contains unofficial Fan content permitted under the [Paizo Inc. Community Use Policy](https://paizo.com/community/communityuse) Not approved or endorsed by Paizo.
 Portions of the materials used are property of Paizo Inc."

+## Support this repository

+This work is provided for free and requires no additional support.
+If in spite of that you wish to support this repository here are some avenues:
+- If you wish to support our platform development, visit [Rolltable.App](https://rolltable.app/)
+- If you wish to support me individually, you can visit [KoFi](https://ko-fi.com/jerbo)